Welcome to today's edition of the Rush 24-7 podcast.

 Well, if they can do it, then they can do it now.

-And are inclined not to believe that the unemployment news is good and has gone down to 7.8%.
+If a majority of people are not experiencing rapid economic recovery and rapid job growth and are inclined not to believe that the unemployment news is good and has gone down to 7.8%, media is going to be out there every day telling it's getting better.

-It's really, oh well, maybe it isn't for me yet, but I'm glad it is for other people.
+It's really, oh, well, maybe it isn't for me yet, but I'm glad it is for other people.

 This is a Herculean task.